 History explores the people, cultures, events and actions of the past, in order to shed light on the present and future.
-The history minor provides students with an introduction to this exploration and develops the tools needed for continued historical reflection.
+The history minor will provide you with an introduction to this exploration and develops the tools needed for continued historical reflection.

 General Education Prerequisites

 |HIST 120||Ancient Civilizations||4|

 At least one upper-division course in five of the following areas

 The minor may be constructed to fulfill the concentration requirement within the liberal studies major, or the history requirements of the social science secondary teaching major.